ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 forgetting their phones.

 As someone who lives in a place where phone might be taken, I want a feature that makes a loud noise to alert me that someone has grabbed my phone.
-I would like a picture to be taken of that person so I have a chance of getting my phone back.
+I would like a picture to be taken of that person, so I have a chance of getting my phone back.

 The other type of user is a practical joker.
 This person might install this app on their phone and